Container registries store container images to:

 fresh containers are more secure.

-To illustrate the age of containers, the Red Hat Container Catalog uses a grading system.
+To illustrate the age of containers, the Red Hat Ecosystem Catalog uses a grading system.
 A freshness grade is a measure of the oldest and most severe security errata available for an image.
 "A" is more up to date than "F".
-See Container Health Index grades as used inside the Red Hat Container Catalog for more details on this grading system.
+See Container Health Index grades as used inside the Red Hat Ecosystem Catalog for more details on this grading system.

 OKD includes the OpenShift Container Registry, a private registry running as an integrated component of the platform that you can use to manage your container images.
 The OpenShift Container Registry provides role-based access controls that allow you to manage who can pull and push which container images.